Cécile Sorel: Biography

 Although long engaged to Whitney Warren, an American architect who was related to the Vanderbilts, she eventually married the Comte de Ségur-Lamoignon, great grandson of the famous Comtesse de Ségur, who acted under the name Guillaume de Sax.
 They were sometimes mocked as "beauty and the beast" and were separated after fifteen years, but she kept the title of "Comtesse" for the rest of her life.

 In 1909, she had the starring role in La Tosca, a film by André Calmettes and Charles Le Bargy.
 Her next film role did not come until 1937, when she played an aged courtesan in The Pearls of the Crown by Sacha Guitry.
 Four years later, she essentially played herself in a sketch comedy called Les Petits riens, written by and starring Yves Mirande.
 In 1944, she barely escaped the bombing that destroyed the Théâtre-Français in Rouen.

 In 1950, she underwent a "conversion" and, following the lead of the original Comtesse de Ségur, took her vows as a Third-order Franciscan.
 She adopted the name "Soeur Cécile de l'Enfant-Jésus" and devoted her time to writing.
 A television documentary of her career was produced in 1965.
-She died of complications from a fractured hip, suffered in a fall at her rented château on the French coast, and was buried in the Cimetière du Montparnasse.
+She died, four days before her 93rd birthday, of complications from a fractured hip, suffered in a fall at her rented château on the French coast, and was buried in the Cimetière du Montparnasse.

 She was painted by François Flameng and her likeness appears in a fresco by Charles Hoffbauer on the ceiling of the cupola at the Château d'Artigny in Montbazon, once owned by François Coty.
 A college in the town of Mériel is named after her.